 With Roe being reversed, states will now be better able to protect the conscience rights of medical professionals who see abortion as a violation of their oath to “do no harm.”
 Pro-life legislation like Mississippi’s will help guard the integrity of the medical profession and ensure that doctors and other medical professionals can protect life instead of destroying it.

 Now that Roe v.
-Wade is overturned, will this end abortion?
+Wade is overturned, is this the end of abortion?

 The pro-life cause received a major victory in the Supreme Court’s decision in Dobbs.
 But there is still much work to be done to end abortion.
 We rejoice at the additional protections that will be afforded to unborn children and their mothers after the reversal of Roe v.
 Wade.
 But, while many states will protect life, other states have passed (or will attempt to pass) laws that do the opposite.
 Overturning Roe is a crucial first step, but it is only the beginning.
 The pro-life movement must continue to work to protect life as a human right for everyone, born or unborn.